 Not a single cause accounts for the development of cancer, rather it is a multistep process where multiple factors contribute to its progression.

 Diagnosis is important to understand the specific type of cancer so that the treatment becomes easier and lives can be saved.
-Laboratory test (blood test, urine/feces test), endoscopy (visual examination of the interior of a hollow body organ), tumor biopsy (physical examination of tissue or body fluid) and imaging are performed to diagnose cancer.
+Laboratory tests (blood test, urine/feces test), endoscopy (visual examination of the interior of a hollow body organ), tumor biopsy (physical examination of tissue or body fluid), and imaging are performed to diagnose cancer.